Can cats eat cake?

 I can tell you with certainty that your cat will be very glad for her own portion of something that won’t give her a stomachache.

-What to do if your cat ends up eating the cake
+What to do if your cat ends up eating some cake

 Your course of action depends on many different factors.